 Alright, now that we’ve nailed consistency let’s talk about your onboarding process.
 This is the part where you have to roll out the red carpet for your customers and make them feel like they’ve made the best decision of their life.

-See, what you need are “Thank You” or “Getting Started” videos.
-These should be there for both when people opt-in and after they purchase something.
-Let me illustrate with an example.
+what you need are “Thank You” or “Getting Started” videos.
+These should be there for both when people opt-in for free and after they purchase something.
 A lot of my stuff, like DIY book covers or templates, comes with freebies.
 People sign up for my offers, and they land on a page that dumps a whole lot of free stuff on them.
 Sounds great, right?
 But, in reality, it’s overwhelming.
 They don’t know how to use it all, and if they don’t start using it, they’re not going to keep opening my emails or value my content, let alone upgrade to a pro package.

 Also, make sure you send a thank you video as soon as they buy any product.
 This video should clearly walk them through how to use the product, what they’re going to get, and assure them that they can reach out with any questions.
 The goal is to increase immediate satisfaction.
 You absolutely don’t want your customers to experience buyer’s remorse because that’s going to affect how they feel about you and your brand.